AlvinKollcaku/Compiler/README.md

 ## Introduction
 This Compiler turns the "Simple" but powerful language with 10 keywords into an assembly-like Simple Machine Language (SML).
 The project consists of three main parts:

-1. **The Virtual Machine: Simpletron (SML folder)**
+1. **The Virtual Machine: Simpletron**
    - Simpletron is a virtual machine that runs programs written in SML.
    - It handles all information in terms of **words**, which are signed 5-digit decimal numbers (e.g., +10999).
    - Simpletron has a 1000-word memory, with each word referenced by locations 0 through 999.
    - Each SML instruction occupies one word of Simpletron's memory.
 The first two digits are the operation code, and the last three digits correspond to the memory location for the operation.
    - Example: `10999` means **READ** a value from the user and store it in location 999.
    - Numerical values occupy 1 cell in the memory
    - **Strings** occupy mulitple memory cells, where in each cell a char of the corresponding string is stored.
-In the cell where the first char is stored the lenght of the string is also stored.
+In the cell where the first char is stored the length of the string is also stored.
-   - For detailed operation codes, see `SML/SML.txt`.

 2. **Infix to Postfix Converter**
    - Converts complex infix expressions (e.g., `2+3`) into postfix (e.g., `2 3 +`) to be evaluated in SML.